phamhbphuoc/All-Japanese-Grammar/README.md

 Formats include png, pdf, Mindnode file, csv, xlsx, orginal scanned pages.

-You can use the pdf file to search for the grammar points you want to look up, then use the book to learn more about it.
+You can use the pdf file to search for the grammar points you want to look up, then use the book to learn more about them.